Paul Erdős

-Erdős published around 1,500 mathematical papers during his lifetime, a figure that remains unsurpassed.
+He was known both for his social practice of mathematics, working with more than 500 collaborators, and for his eccentric lifestyle; Time magazine called him "The Oddball's Oddball".
 He firmly believed mathematics to be a social activity, living an itinerant lifestyle with the sole purpose of writing mathematical papers with other mathematicians.
-He was known both for his social practice of mathematics, working with more than 500 collaborators, and for his eccentric lifestyle; Time magazine called him "The Oddball's Oddball".
-He devoted his waking hours to mathematics, even into his later years—indeed, his death came only hours after he solved a geometry problem at a conference in Warsaw.
+He devoted his waking hours to mathematics, even into his later years; he died at a mathematics conference in Warsaw in 1996.

 Erdős's prolific output with co-authors prompted the creation of the Erdős number, the number of steps in the shortest path between a mathematician and Erdős in terms of co-authorships.

 Life

 Paul Erdős was born on 26 March 1913, in Budapest, Austria-Hungary, the only surviving child of Anna (née Wilhelm) and Lajos Erdős (né Engländer).
 His two sisters, aged three and five, both died of scarlet fever a few days before he was born.
 His parents, both Jewish, were high school mathematics teachers.
-His fascination with mathematics developed early—he was often left home by himself because his father was held captive in Siberia as an Austro-Hungarian prisoner of war during 1914–1920, causing his mother to have to work long hours to support their household.
-His father had taught himself English while in captivity, but mispronounced many words.
-When Lajos later taught his son to speak English, Paul acquired his unique pronunciations, which he continued to use for the rest of his life.
+His fascination with mathematics developed early.
+He was raised partly by a German governess because his father was held captive in Siberia as an Austro-Hungarian prisoner of war during 1914–1920, causing his mother to have to work long hours to support their household.
+His father had taught himself English while in captivity but mispronounced many words.
+When Lajos later taught his son to speak English, Paul learned his father's pronunciation, which he continued to use for the rest of his life.

 He taught himself to read through mathematics texts that his parents left around in their home.
-By the age of four, given a person's age, he could calculate in his head how many seconds they had lived.
+By the age of five, given a person's age, he could calculate in his head how many seconds they had lived.
 Due to his sisters' deaths, he had a close relationship with his mother, with the two of them reportedly sharing the same bed until he left for college.

-At the age of 16, his father introduced him to two subjects that would become lifetime favourites—infinite series and set theory.
+When he was 16, his father introduced him to two subjects that would become lifetime favourites—infinite series and set theory.
 In high school, Erdős became an ardent solver of the problems that appeared each month in KöMaL, the "Mathematical and Physical Journal for Secondary Schools".

 Erdős began studying at the University of Budapest when he was 17 after winning a national examination.
 At the time, admission of Jews to Hungarian universities was severely restricted under the numerus clausus.
-By the time he was 20, he had found a proof for Chebyshev's theorem.
+By the time he was 20, he had found a proof for Bertrand's postulate.
 In 1934, at the age of 21, he was awarded a doctorate in mathematics.
-Erdős's thesis advisor was Lipót Fejér, who was also the thesis advisor for John von Neumann, George Pólya, and Paul (Pál) Turán.
+Erdős's thesis advisor was Lipót Fejér, who was also the thesis advisor for John von Neumann, George Pólya, and Pál Turán.
 He took up a post-doctoral fellowship at Manchester, as Jews in Hungary were suffering oppression under the authoritarian regime.
-While there he met Godfrey Harold Hardy and Stan Ulam.
+While there, he met G. H. Hardy and Stanisław Ulam.